sigsum/sigsum/archive/2026-07-14-meeting-minutes.md

   - rgdd: glasklar has been working on witness deployment, it's up and running, some cleanup left.
-  - rgdd: witness network stuff, requirements for MLDSA in witnesses coming, at some point "soon" all new witnesses will be required to support this alongside ed25519.
+  - rgdd: witness network stuff, requirements for ml-dsa in witnesses coming, at some point "soon" all new witnesses will be required to support this alongside ed25519.
 Witnesses already in the network might get some slack during a transition period.
-  - gregoire: the witness spec has subtree signing now, will that be required from now on?
+  - gregoire: the witness spec has sub-tree signing now, will that be required from now on?
           - rgdd: not as of now
   - filippo: [tlog mirror](https://navigli.sunlight.geomys.org/) is a thing! https://groups.google.com/a/chromium.org/g/mtcs/c/pn-h-vY9JhE
 	  - a few changes was made to tlog mirror and tlog witness when implementing this, refinements mostly.
 	  - using a loglist hosted on github for this.
-One thing we don't have is a standard wayt o know what is accepted by a log and/or (?) a mirror.
+One thing we don't have a standard way to know what is accepted by a log and/or a mirror.
 	  - got question if we could use the loglist for reading the configuration.
 	  - key rotation has not been discussed yet for witness network